mattrussi/gitlab-com-runbooks/docs/patroni/build_cluster_from_snapshot.md

 }
 ```

-For the delayed replica use the following dcs
+For the delayed replica use the following `dcs` object:

 ```terraform
 "dcs": {